How to Become an Executive Assistant: Advice From an EA

 Another example of career progression is into other areas in the business.
 You could move into:

-Taking an interest and showing initiative in assisting in areas you are keen to progress to will show you are willing to take on new responsibilities as the opportunities arise.
+Taking an interest and showing initiative in assisting in areas you are keen to progress to will show you are willing to take on new responsibilities as opportunities arise.

 “Having been an EA now for almost 5 years, I have been presented with many career opportunities from account management to even project management.
 However, the most rewarding part of my EA career thus far has been supporting people and improving business culture.
 Therefore I have decided to pursue a career in human resources.”